No pricing info available

 Great place.
 Friendly staff and professional service.
 These are practitioners who genuinely care about their patients and their wellbeing.
 I would definitely recommend to anyone.
 Conveniently situated as well.

-King Park Sports Medicine Centre - Northwood, can be found in Syfred Douglas St, Cape Town, South Africa and offers its patients Plantar Fasciitis Treatment procedures as well as 66 other procedures, across 5 different procedure categories.
-At present, there is no pricing information for Plantar Fasciitis Treatment procedures at King Park Sports Medicine Centre - Northwood.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Hospital will be carrying out all the treatments, and King Park Sports Medicine Centre - Northwood is not accredited by any recognised accreditations institutions.
+King Park Sports Medicine Centre - Northwood, located in Syfred Douglas St, Cape Town, South Africa offers patients Plantar Fasciitis Treatment procedures among its total of 66 available procedures, across 5 different specialties.
+Currently, there's no pricing information for Plantar Fasciitis Treatment procedures at King Park Sports Medicine Centre - Northwood, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?